spekulatius/PHPScraper/websites/examples/scrape-feeds.md

 ## Identify RSS Feed URLs

 Websites can define RSS feeds in the head section of their markup.
-PHPScraper allows to identify any RSS feeds of the current page using `rssUrls`:
+PHPScraper allows to identify the RSS feeds of the current page using `rssUrls`:

 ```php
 $web = new \spekulatius\phpscraper;